Cranberry orange cream cheese scones tender and moist scones have one or maybe two to start your day.

 Mix by hand until the dough forms a ball.

-Place the dough on a slightly floured service and knead a few times.
+Place the dough on a slightly floured surface and knead a few times.

 Form the ball into an 8-inch circle.
 Using a pizza cutter cut into 8 wedges.